gter1216/fax_tool_v1/README.txt

-This tool is used to parse PCM data, T38 data and simulate IPFAX terminal.
+This tool is used to parse PCM data, T38 data， convert PCM raw bin format to WAV format and simulate IPFAX terminal.

 How to compile and install the tool: